BLLManitoba/ITS_annonymizer/README.md

 5. OR Partially anonymize files:
 	1. Click the desired checkbuttons to leave the desired data in the ITS file's original format.
 	2. Click "Partially anonymize files"(anonymizes only data specified)

+This program also generates a short Changes Log text file that summarizes the original files, the anonymized files, and what data were anonymized.
+This file is saved in the same folder as the output folder the user selected in step 3 above.

 ### Checkbuttons